CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 Purpose:
 - called only after delivery bot successfully sends the file
 - deducts quota and updates daily counter atomically
+- must be idempotent for the same request_id

 Request:
 ```json